shulerj2017/jessica-shuler-portfolio/projects/graduate-college-milestone-tracking.md

 # Graduate College Milestone Tracking System
-Enterprise Workflow and Governance Platform
+A centralized Power Platform solution for managing graduate student milestones, approvals, and academic governance across multiple colleges.

 ---

 ## Problem

-The Graduate College relied on a fragmented process to manage doctoral milestones, using email-based approvals, manual spreadsheets, and inconsistent workflows across programs.
-This approach resulted in approval delays, limited visibility into student progress, and no centralized reporting or accountability.
+The Graduate College relied on a fragmented process to manage doctoral milestones, using email-based approvals, manual spreadsheets, and inconsistent workflows across colleges.
+This resulted in approval delays, inconsistent processes between programs, and limited visibility into student progress.

+Because data was spread across multiple tools, staff did not have a reliable way to track where students were in the milestone process or identify those approaching completion.
+This made it difficult to anticipate graduation timelines or plan for advising, reviews, and administrative workload.

-At the same time, the process required strict enforcement of academic policies, including multi-stage approvals, faculty eligibility rules, and role-based access for students, faculty, and administrators.
-The existing system lacked the structure and flexibility to support these requirements or adapt to changing business rules without significant manual effort and ongoing IT involvement.
+At the same time, the process required strict enforcement of academic policies, including multi-stage approvals, faculty eligibility rules, and role-based access.
+The existing approach could not consistently enforce these requirements and required significant manual coordination to maintain accuracy.

 ---

 ## Solution

-To address these challenges, I designed and implemented a centralized, multi-application solution using Microsoft Power Platform.
-The system combines a Canvas App for end-user interaction, a Model-Driven App for administrative governance, and automated workflows to manage approvals and reporting.
+I designed and implemented a centralized solution using Microsoft Power Platform, combining a Canvas App for user interaction, a Model-Driven App for administrative management, and Power Automate workflows to orchestrate approvals and data processing.

-This approach standardized milestone processes across programs, improved visibility for both students and staff, and allowed business rules to be controlled through data rather than requiring application changes.
-The result is a scalable platform that supports complex academic workflows while remaining flexible and maintainable.
+The system standardizes milestone submissions and approval routing across programs while enforcing business rules through configurable data structures.
+Role-based experiences guide students, faculty, and staff through the process, and automated workflows manage approvals, reminders, and data updates.

+Milestone data is stored in Dataverse and synchronized to SharePoint to support reporting and downstream integration.
+This creates a consistent and reliable dataset that can be used to monitor student progression and support institutional reporting needs.

 ---

 ## Impact

-This solution transformed a fragmented, manual process into a centralized and scalable platform.
-By automating approvals, enforcing governance rules, and improving visibility, the system significantly reduced administrative overhead while improving the experience for both students and staff.
+The solution established a single, standardized platform for managing doctoral milestones, reducing manual coordination and improving consistency across programs.
+Automated approvals and dependency enforcement streamlined the process for both students and staff.

-It also enabled non-technical users to manage system behavior through data, reducing reliance on IT and ensuring the solution could evolve with changing academic requirements.
+Centralizing milestone data also enabled new analytical capabilities.
+Staff can now track student progression across milestones, identify patterns, and anticipate upcoming graduation activity, improving planning for advising and administrative workload.

+The platform was designed for long-term sustainability, with configurable business rules, structured DEV/TEST/PROD environments, and integration with downstream processes that update official student records in Oracle.

 ---

-## Challenges and Solutions
+## Key Challenges and How They Were Solved

 **Complex workflow requirements**
 Designed dynamic approval routing logic to support multiple workflow paths.